rsuite/rsuite/docs/pages/components/popover/en-US/trigger.md

 `Whisper` provides a `trigger` props, which is used to control the display of `Popover` in different business scenarios.
 Props values ​​include:

 - `click`: It will be triggered when the element is clicked, and closed when clicked again.
+- `contextMenu`: It will be triggered when you trigger contextMenu on the element.
 - `focus`: It is generally triggered when the user clicks or taps on an element or selects it with the keyboard's `tab` key.
 - `hover`: Will be triggered when the cursor (mouse pointer) is hovering over the element.
 - `active`: It is triggered when the element is activated.